Edem2326/CIPHR-FISH/README.md

 [predict_image.m](/predict_image.m) - for classifying the test image

-14. Image outputs 10 independent channels (each representing one microbial taxa).
+14. Image outputs will correspond to 10 independent images (each representing one microbial taxa).

-### Image postprocessing and color assignments in *FIJI*
-15. Images are stacked together in FIJI and opened in Image5D plugin for coloring and quantification.

 ----------------------------------------------------------------------
 ### Contributors